jhayes99823/CSSEFinalProject/README.md

-# CSSE 230 - Data Structures and ALgorithms Final Project
+# CSSE 230 - Data Structures and Algorithms Final Project

 ## In Collaboration with
 ### + Neelie Shah